atanashristov/complete-flutter-course/tony_ecommerce_app/README.md

 - use `ref.watch()` when you want to rebuild the widget when data changes
 - use `ref.read()` inside button callbacks, when you do not need rebuild
+- use `ref.listen()` to listen and run when state changed without rebuilding the widget

 ### Controllers